 In the event of refusal or revocation,, however, it is sufficient to show, on the basis of one relevant piece of prior art in respect of at least one of these solutions, that the claimed subject-matter lacks an inventive step.: In such a situation, there is no need to discuss which document is "closest" to the invention; the only relevant question is whether the document used is a feasible starting point for assessing inventive step (see T 967/97, T 558/00, T 21/08, T 308/09 and T 1289/09).
 This is valid even if the problem identified in a problem-solution reasoning may be different from the one identified by the applicant/patentee.

 If an argument shows that the claimed invention was obvious over some prior art, this argument cannot be refuted merely by the introduction of another piece of prior art.
 Prior art on the basis of which the claimed invention is considered non-obvious cannot be "closer" than a document on the basis of which the claimed invention appears obvious.
-In such a situation, the former does not represent the most promising springboard from which to arrive at the invention As a consequence the applicant or proprietor cannot refute the argument that the claimed subject-matter lacks inventive step by submitting that a more promising springboard is available: a piece of prior art on the basis of which the claimed invention is considered non-obvious cannot be "closer" than a document on the basis of which the claimed invention appears obvious, because it is evident in this situation that the former does not represent the most promising springboard from which to arrive at the invention (T 1742/12, Reasons 6.5; T 824/05, Reasons 6.2).
+In such a situation, the document e former does not represent the most promising springboard from which to arrive at the invention As a consequence the applicant or proprietor cannot refute the argument that the claimed subject-matter lacks inventive step by submitting that a more promising springboard is available: a piece of prior art on the basis of which the claimed invention is considered non-obvious cannot be "closer" than a document on the basis of which the claimed invention appears obvious, because it is evident in this situation that the former does not represent the most promising springboard from which to arrive at the invention (T 1742/12, Reasons 6.5; T 824/05, Reasons 6.2).

 The closest prior art must be assessed from the skilled person's point of view on the day before the filing or priority date valid for the claimed invention.